microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 -   Password/Federation/Multi-factor

--   Can login to the ARM Portal
+-   Can login to the Azure Portal

 -   AAD Tenant is identified by \@UPN Suffix